SovaDev/tkachenko.science/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+I was a part-time teaching instructor for the following course at University of La Rochelle:

+- 2016 Courses in Introduction to Informatics Systems for 1st year Computer Science students.
+Introduction to Linux (practical work - 37h).

-I am a teaching instructor for the following courses at University X:
+I was a part-time teaching instructor for the following courses at University of Montpellier:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- 2015 Courses in Multimedia Compression and Encoding for 2nd year Image, Games and Intelligent Agents Master students.
+Introduction to graphical codes (seminars 3h + practical work 3h).
+- 2013, 2015 Courses in Image Processing for 1st year Multimedia and web-design students.
+Introduction to Image Processing, development in C++ (practical work – 2013:6h – 2015: 27h).
+- 2013, 2014 Courses in Signal Processing for 1st year Electronics, Electrical Engineering, Automatic Master students.
+Introduction to Signal Processing, MatLab initialization (practical work – 2013:21h – 2014:24h).